 A three-day workshop with native skaters from the city where we perform.
 These skaters participate in the show as “the pupils”.

-Dramaturgy and director Nao Albet, Marcel Borràs and Juan Miranda / Creation and interpretation Nao Albet, Alfredo Baccetti, Dallas Bayley, Marcel Borràs, Michael Diligent, Kristina Westad / Music composition Nao Albet and Marcel Borràs, from songs of BadBadNotGood / Set Max Glaenzel / Set construction Xarli, Ou and Anagrama / Choreography Nao Albet, Marcel Borràs, Anna Hierro / Movement Anna Hierro / Lighting Design Lluís Martí / Video design Miquel Díaz / Photography Felipe Mena / Coproduction: Grec 2015 Festival de Barcelona, Centre de Cultura Contemporània de Barcelona (CCCB), La Brutal and Temporada Alta – Festival de Tardor de Catalunya, Girona-Salt, Théâtre de l'Archipel.
+Dramaturgy and director Nao Albet, Marcel Borràs and Juan Miranda / Creation and interpretation Nao Albet, Alfredo Baccetti, Dallas Bayley, Marcel Borràs, Michael Diligent, Kristina Westad / Music composition Nao Albet and Marcel Borràs, from songs of BadBadNotGood / Set Max Glaenzel / Set construction Xarli, Ou and Anagrama / Choreography Nao Albet, Marcel Borràs, Anna Hierro / Movement Anna Hierro / Lighting Design Lluís Martí / Video design Miquel Díaz / Photography Felipe Mena / Coproduction: Grec 2015 Festival de Barcelona, Centre de Cultura Contemporània de Barcelona (CCCB), Temporada Alta – Festival de Tardor de Catalunya, Girona-Salt, La Brutal and Théâtre de l'Archipel de Perpignan (Fr).